adamLutPhi/MachineLearner/README.md

 to the Heros behind the Scene; a list of Human Beings, in which I couldn't do this project without, in the Alphabetic Order:

-- Professor `Steven G. Johnson` @stevengj: providing an `MIT OCW [18.335J / 6.337J](https://ocw.mit.edu/courses/mathematics/18-335j-introduction-to-numerical-methods-spring-2019/)`  Julia course (usefully Concise Course)on github
+- Professor `Steven G. Johnson` [@stevengj](https://github.com/stevengj): providing an MIT OCW `Introduction to Numerical Methods` [18.335J / 6.337J](https://ocw.mit.edu/courses/mathematics/18-335j-introduction-to-numerical-methods-spring-2019/)  Julia course (usefully Concise Course) on [github](https://github.com/mitmath/18335/tree/spring19)
-- Tamas K. Paap [PhD] @tpapp: Useful Code Help  on the `Julia Discourse`
+- `Tamas K. Papp [PhD]` [@tpapp](https://github.com/tpapp): Useful Code Help  on the `Julia Discourse`
-- Professor `Tim Holy` (Physics): Arrays (as featured, in  [juliacon2016 Keynote - an overview of Arrays](https://www.youtube.com/watch?v=fl0g9tHeghA))
+- `Professor Tim Holy` (Neurosciene) [@timholy](https://github.com/timholy): help with Arrays & Holmes (as featured, in  [juliacon2016 Keynote - an overview of Arrays](https://www.youtube.com/watch?v=fl0g9tHeghA))

+## Lessons learned

+- `Ziggurat function` is a **Biased** Data Sampler.
+Samples are More around the Mean, whereas an Ideal  Sampler would fairly but there aren't as much are  the `Tail Area`.
+An Ideal sampler would `Uniformly Samples` (on x-Axis), regardless the Distribution & its respective properties  (for that reason, I don't see it as an enhancement). _Alas_, to Cross-reference with another paper (yet to come) that studies Tails, & proves this algorithm is sound, & Fairly Samples data in tail, just as everywhere else

+- Opens up a _possibility_ for a **Statistical Repo**
+- For more info, please visit [the Discussion](https://github.com/adamwillisXanax/DeepLearner/discussions/12)

 ## Papers Used